GoogleChrome/web.dev/src/site/content/en/blog/optimize-lcp/index.md

 While other requests on the page can affect LCP, these two requests—specifically the times when the LCP resource begins and ends—reveal whether or not your page is optimized for LCP.

-To identify the LCP resource, you can use developer tools (such as [Chrome DevTools](https://developer.chrome.com/docs/devtools/) or [WebPageTest](https://webpagetest.org/)) to determine the [LCP element](/lcp/#what-elements-are-considered), and from there you can match the URL (again, if applicable) loaded by the element on a [network waterfall](https://developer.chrome.com/docs/devtools/network/reference/) of all resources loaded by the page.
+To identify the LCP resource, you can use developer tools (such as PageSpeed Insights discussed above, [Chrome DevTools](https://developer.chrome.com/docs/devtools/), or [WebPageTest](https://webpagetest.org/)) to determine the [LCP element](/lcp/#what-elements-are-considered).
+From there, you can match the URL (again, if applicable) loaded by the element on a [network waterfall](https://developer.chrome.com/docs/devtools/network/reference/) of all resources loaded by the page.

 For example, the following visualization shows these resources highlighted on a network waterfall diagram from a typical page load, where the LCP element requires an image request to render.